travis-ci/travis.rb/README.md

 Additionally, you can specify the Repository to talk to by providing `--repo owner/name`.
 However, if you invoke the command inside a clone of the project, the client will figure out this option on its own.
 Note that it uses the [git remote](http://www.kernel.org/pub/software/scm/git/docs/git-remote.html) "origin" to do so.

 It will also automatically pick [Travis Pro](https://travis-ci.com) if it is a private project.
 You can of course override this decission with `--pro`, `--org` or `--api-endpoint URL`

+#### `disable`

+If you want to turn of a repository temporarily or indefinitely, you can do so with the `disable` command:

+    $ travis disable
+    travis-ci/travis: disabled :(

+#### `enable`

+With the `enable` command, you can easily activate a project on Travis CI:

+    $ travis enable
+    travis-ci/travis: enabled :)

+It even works when enabling a repo Travis didn't know existed by triggering a sync:

+    $ travis enable -r rkh/test
+    repository not known to Travis CI (or no access?) triggering sync: ............. done
+    rkh/test: enabled

+If you don't want the sync to be triggered, use `--skip-sync`

 #### `encrypt`